Steve Kubby

 Steven Wynn "Steve" Kubby (December 28, 1946 – November 20, 2022) was a Libertarian Party activist who played a key role in the drafting and passage of California Proposition 215.
 The proposition was a ballot initiative to legalize medical marijuana which was approved by voters in 1996.
 Kubby was known as a cancer patient who relied on medical cannabis.

-He authored two books on drug policy reform: The Politics of Consciousness (1995) and Why Marijuana Should Be Legal (2003).
-He was the Libertarian Party of California candidate for Governor of California in 1998 receiving 0.9% of the vote.
+Kubby authored two books on drug policy reform: The Politics of Consciousness (1995) and Why Marijuana Should Be Legal (2003).
+He was the Libertarian Party of California candidate for Governor of California in 1998, receiving 0.9% of the vote.
 In 2008, he declared his candidacy for the Libertarian Party's 2008 presidential nomination and received significant support for the nomination, but was eliminated after the second ballot.
-Although various media reports have described him as a "felon" and "fugitive", Kubby's legal status was resolved on July 3, 2008, when California Superior Court Judge, David Nelson, dismissed all charges against Kubby, clearing his name and record of any criminal activity.

 Kubby died in South Lake Tahoe, California on November 20, 2022, aged 75.

 Cancer patient

 In 1968, at the age of 23, Kubby began experiencing symptoms of hypertension and palpitations.
 He was diagnosed with malignant pheochromocytoma, a rare, fatal form of adrenal cancer.
 Kubby underwent surgery to remove a tumor in 1968, 1975 and 1976.
 This last time, his medical records show that the cancer had metastasised to his liver and beyond.
 All other patients with this diagnosis have had a 100% mortality rate within five years.
 His physician, Dr. Vincent DeQuattro, a specialist from the USC School of Medicine, monitored his condition and treated him with conventional therapies, including chemotherapy, until referring him to the Mayo Clinic in 1981 for yet another surgery and radiation.

 For the next 25 years, Kubby maintained that he was able to control the symptoms of his disease solely by smoking marijuana and by maintaining a healthy diet.
 His original doctor, an expert on this condition shocked to learn he was still alive, said, "In some amazing fashion, this medication has not only controlled the symptoms of the pheochromocytoma, but in my view, has arrested its growth."